ethanlee515/crypto-research-notes/choice.md

 ## Gen 1

+> Current solutions are so much better!

+\- Gentry, Eurocrypt 2021 invited talk

-This is a long time ago and nobody uses it anymore.
+Gen 1 was a long time ago and nobody uses it anymore.
 There's no point.

 ## Gen 2

-This generation started in 2011 as the first usable scheme.
+This generation started in 2011 as the first practical construction.

 ### Pros